 Intuitive UI employs a slew of visual signals to show the user what would happen if they click a button.
 Its elements are designed with the user's expectations in mind.

 Visual clues should supplement the user's expectations.
 A bell is widely used to indicate a notice, thumbs-up, or like.
-A variety of icons that appeal to common sense are included into intuitive UI design.
+A variety of icons that appeal to common sense are included in intuitive UI design.

 The responsiveness of the app indicates whether the user's action was successful.
 Intuitiveness takes it a step further by elaborating on corrective measures.

-The Importance of Intuitive User Experience Design
+The Importance of Intuitive User Experience Design: